LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The 3D full sphere sensor \ref{Full-Sphere_sensor_implementation_using_two_Nema17_stepper_motors_in_a_polar_coordinate_system.png} offers the possibility to create a 3D map of the inserted magnet.

-The graphic \ref{3D_plot_of_an_N45_12x12x12_magnet_using_the_3D_fullsphere_sensor.png} shows the visualisation of such a scan in the form of a spherical 3D map.
+The figure \ref{3D_plot_of_an_N45_12x12x12_magnet_using_the_3D_fullsphere_sensor.png} shows the visualisation of such a scan in the form of a spherical 3D map.
 On the sphere is the magnetic field strength, which is detected by the sensor at the position.
 The transition from a fully positive field strength (red) to a negative field strength (blue) is clearly recognisable and corresponds to the orientation of the magnet in the holder.

 The magnet sensor is mounted on a movable arm, which can move 180 degrees around the magnet on one axis.
 In order to be able to map the full sphere, the magnet is mounted on a turntable.
 This permits the manipulator to move a polar coordinate system.